metabrainz/picard-plugins/plugins/search_engine_lookup/docs/README.md

 ## Settings

 A settings screen is available in Picard's options settings, under the Plugins section.
 This allows the user to select their preferred search engine provider, and any additional words to provide with the search.
+You can also add, edit or remove search engine providers.